 BremHLR - The Bremen Supercomputing Competence Center

-The Bremen supercomputing competence center BremHLR (www.bremhlr.uni-bremen.de) was founded in 2003 as a cooperation of the University Bremen (UB), the International University Bremen (IUB - now Jacobs University Bremen), and the Alfred Wegener Institute, Bremerhaven (AWI).
-The center is supported by the “Bremer Senator für Bildung”.
+The Bremen supercomputing competence center BremHLR (www.bremhlr.uni-bremen.de) was founded in 2003.
+It is a cooperation of the University Bremen (UB), the Jacobs University Bremen (JUB), and the Alfred Wegener Institute, Bremerhaven (AWI), and the University of Applied Sciences Bremerhaven.
+The center is supported by the “Bremer Senatorin für Wissenschaft, Gesundheit und Verbraucherschutz”.